staplesinLA/denoising_DIHARD18/README.md

 2. VAD module

-   The optional parameters of WebRTC VAD are aggressiveness mode (default=3) and hop length (default=30).
+   The optional parameters of WebRTC VAD are aggressiveness mode (default=3) and hop length (default=30 ms).
 The default settings are tuned on the development set of the [First DIHARD challenge](https://coml.lscp.ens.fr/dihard/2018/index.html).
    For the development set, here is the comparison between original speech and processed speech in terms of VAD metrics: